 However, targeting the passive candidates is definitely worth the extra effort.
 A study reveals that passive candidates are indeed 120% more likely to create a strong impact on your organization.
 In other words, neglecting passive candidates is equivalent to losing an asset of top-notch applicants.

 Eager to discover a more efficient candidate sourcing strategy?
 Look no further, we have listed 4 effective techniques for you to source passive candidates!

 Leveraging Social Media Platforms

 - Twitter: Make most of Twitter’s advanced search functionality to search for profiles that utilize keywords and hashtags relevant to the industry.
-After that, filter your search based on area and other critical factors.
-Such as you are hiring for a healthcare position, so you go through Twitter for particular healthcare-related keywords within your organization’s location.
+After that, filter your search based on geography and other critical factors.
+Such as you are hiring for a healthcare position, so you go through Twitter for particular healthcare-related keywords within your organization’s vicinity.
 This search will take you to a healthcare representative who regularly shares branded content from their existing employer on Twitter.
 This shows they are an active employee and can be a potential candidate.

 Invest in Automation Tools

-Search Job Boards and Candidate Database Services
+Explore Job Boards and Candidate Databases

 For the purpose of finding and applying to open positions, active candidates quite frequently utilize online job boards.
 Did you know that these job boards can be an outstanding tool for recruiters to source passive candidates as well?

 During their search, candidates mostly upload their resumes to the job boards and they are saved in the job boards’ database even after the candidates have accepted an offer.
 Recruiters can dig into recruitment databases w.r.t various criterion such as industry, experience, qualifications, skills, education level etc.